-Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)
+Use of reasonable force in schools - GOV.UK (www.gov.uk)

-15. Anti-Bullying
+14. Anti-Bullying

-Anti-Bullying is referenced within the Anti-Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+Anti-Bullying is referenced within the Anti Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

-16. Discriminatory Incidents
+15. Discriminatory Incidents